takluyver/entrypoints/doc/api.rst

    .. attribute:: object_name

-      The dotted object name within the module, or *None*
+      The dotted object name within the module, or *None* if the entry point refers to a module itselfs.

    .. attribute:: extras